The State of Open Data

 AI awareness hasn’t translated to action

-For the first time, this year we asked survey respondents to indicate if they were using ChatGPT or similar AI tools for data collection, data processing and metadata collection.
+We asked survey respondents to indicate if they were using ChatGPT or similar AI tools for data collection, data processing and metadata collection.
 The most common response to all three questions was ‘I’m aware of these tools but haven’t considered it.’

 Research Data Community